kyma-project/community/sig-and-wg/sig-core/proposals/authorization-proxy.md

 # Installation on managed cluster

-> Created on 2018-08-02 by Piotr Bochyński (@pbochynski).
+Created on 2018-08-02 by Piotr Bochyński (@pbochynski).

 ## Status

-Proposed
+Proposed on 2018-08-02

 ## Abstract

-It is not possible to install kyma project on managed clusters like Google Kubernetes Engine (GKE) or Azure Kubernetes Service (AKS).
-To enable kyma-project adoption it has to run on any infrastructure supporting Kubernetes.
-Kyma requires access to kube-apiserver configuration and uses some kubernetes alpha features, that is **not allowed** in many managed clusters.
-Even if some providers allow for such configuration, it has to happen during cluster provisioning, what makes kyma installation process more complex.
+It is not possible to install the Kyma project on the managed clusters such as Google Kubernetes Engine (GKE) or Azure Kubernetes Service (AKS).
+To enable the Kyma project adoption, it must run on any infrastructure supporting Kubernetes.
+Kyma requires access to the kube-apiserver configuration and uses some Kubernetes alpha features, which is **not allowed** in many managed clusters.
+Even if some providers allow such configuration, it must happen during the cluster provisioning, which makes Kyma installation process more complex.

 ## Problems to solve